You may ask, what is Probate? What is Guardianship?

 Probate is the legal process by which your assets are distributed after your death.

 The Probate process either happens testate, which means you have a will, or intestate, which means you do not have a will.
 Testate probate is usually a simpler and smoother process than intestate.
 Once in probate, an executor will be assigned.
 The executor locates all the assets, notifies the heirs and creditors, pays taxes, and distributes the assets according to the will or the Probate Court’s instruction.
-Simple estate probates take about six months.
-However, many estates go through litigation and have complex issues that can drag the probate process out over many years.
+Many estates go through litigation and complex issues may arise, which can drag the probate process out over many years.
 Our attorneys are experienced in probating simple estates and litigating complex probate issues in our client’s best interest.

 Florida also has a shorter process, known as Summary Administration, available to estates of persons who have been deceased for more than two years, or estates with a value of less than $75,000.